Monishnd/ccr-examples-Monish/Contributions.md

 - Include as few files as possible to avoid clutter, but be sure everything needed to reproduce the example is provided.
 - Do not include large data sets, instead use `$ENV` variables to specify the path to data/supplemental files.
 - File names should be descriptive and concise with appropriate extensions, using a dash `-` to separate words if necessary.
-- Provide brief comments in separate lines preceeding the associated code.
+- Provide brief comments in separate lines preceding the associated code.
 - Comment lines in Slurm scripts should begin with `##   ` to clearly differentiate comments and Slurm constraints.

 ### Use of Variables